-Angelina Jolie’s Tattoo Didn’t Stop Brad Pitt From Seeing Jennifer Aniston
+Angelina Jolie Secret Tattoo Didn’t Stop Brad Pitt From Seeing Jennifer Aniston

 There are many who still haven’t lost hope on the former golden couple of Hollywood.
 However, on the surface, it seems that both Angelina Jolie and Brad Pitt are growing adrift with each passing day.

-that the golden couple of Hollywood that made up Brad Pitt and Jennifer Aniston return.
+This leads to rumors that the golden couple of Hollywood, Brad Pitt and Jennifer Aniston, could reunite.
 And more now that Pitt is single after his break up with Angelina Jolie.

 Rumors have been recently pointing towards a likely possibility of a thing going on between Brad Pitt and Jennifer Aniston.
-However, at the moment, the only thing that is known realistically is that both actors have been meeting due work collaboration for an upcoming animated film, according to Hollywood Life report.
+However, at the moment, the only thing that is known realistically is that both actors could only meet due to a collaboration for an upcoming animated film, according to Hollywood Life report.

 “Jen could go back to working with Brad… It would have to be the perfect role and the stars align to make it happen,” a source told the media.
-She added: “She has realized that it would be much easier for both of them to start if they both lent their voices to an animated film but have no romantic connection.”
+“She has realized that it would be much easier for both of them to start if they both lent their voices to an animated film but have no romantic connection.”

-The first and only time the former couple shared a set was in a chapter of Friends, back in 2001.
+The first and only time the former couple shared a set was in a episode of Friends, back in 2001.
 Four years later, everything ended between them.
 Pitt fell in love with Angelina Jolie and ended matters with Aniston.
-Today Aniston is a woman happily married to actor Justin Theroux, while Pitt is having a bad time for Jolie’s divorce request.
+Today Aniston is a woman happily married to actor Justin Theroux, while Pitt is dealing with Jolie.

-It is rather unlikely that Aniston would risk her marriage for Pitt, who has now split from the woman he fell in love with, the woman who was in competition with Aniston a decade ago and won Pitt’s heart.
+It is rather unlikely that Aniston would risk her marriage for Pitt, who has now split from the woman he fell in love with, the woman who stole him from Aniston a decade ago and won Pitt’s heart.

 [Featured Image by Kevin Winter/Getty Images]